shivanipandit88/FoodApp/README.md

 - Local configuration
 - How to set up and run project locally?

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+And setup by following the [AWS amplify setup doc](https://docs.amplify.aws/start/q/integration/react/)

 ### Available Scripts